Hypertrophy

 Hypertrophy is the medical term for increasing the size of something without increasing the number of cells.
 Muscles can undergo hypertrophy but you cannot grow new muscles cells, just increase the size of the ones you've got.
 This is important because the actual mix of various fiber types cannot be changed, contrary to popular belief.
 One of the important functions of a good coach is to spot the type of fiber that an athlete has and direct him/her to a proper sport.

 Ask yourself why you want to get bigger, because I'll bet you haven't framed the question right.
 So there.
 OK, I admit I am grumpy, because I've had a lot of people ask me how I "get so big."
 What they mean is that I look really well defined and this is most always not because I've gained mass, but because I've been doing a lot of cardio and lost weight.
 You see, most people want to look stronger.
 This does not necessarily involve either strength or hypertrophy!
 This involves reducing the amount of bodyfat until your muscles stick out.
 This is crucial because hypertrophy training requires that you up your intake of calories to grow more muscle.
 As such, you get a corresponding although hopefully small increase in fat.
 Body sculptors are really good at playing off these two modes and refer to a growth vs. cutting phase ("cutting" is just that, cutting your calories and if you do it enough your muscular definition increases and you look "cut".
 The slang for even lower bodyfat is "shredded".)
 Losing weight means you lose muscle too.
 If you have a 1,000 calorie/day deficit you will lose 1 kg (2 lbs.) or so a week.
 This is about the most you can safely lose and about 1/4 of the weight lost will be lean tissue.
 Can't be helped.
 I'm a pretty skinny guy to start with, so being a bit overactive and dropping, say, 5 lbs means I might well go from 8% bodyfat to 5% which is extremely lean.
 Even though I know I've lost some muscle, I get compliments on how I've bulked up.
 Nope, this is a strictly cosmetic effect.
-Below is a famous sequence of shots of the bodybuilder Sebastien Cossette.
+Below is a famous sequence of shots of the bodybuilder Sebastien Cossette (known as "Da Freak" to other body builders).
 He lost 20 lbs. between the left hand photos and right hand photos (210 lbs to 190 lbs.) which means he actually had approximately at 4 - 5 lbs. loss in actual muscle.

 Sebastien Cossette loses 20 lbs.